Dawnfield

 Secondary Research

-• The waitlist period carries high emotional risk, including symptom worsening and a decline in motivation to seek help
+The waitlist period carries high emotional risk, including symptom worsening and a decline in motivation.

-To understand the lived experience behind the data, I developed a multi-group primary research plan involving:
+To understand the lived experience behind the data, a multi-group research plan was developed involving three participant groups:

 Mental Health